waifuai/quantum-circuit-optimization/README.md

 ## Future Work

-This project is an ongoing effort, and there are many potential directions for future development, as outlined in `model-training/README.md`.
-Some key areas include:
+This project is an ongoing effort.
+Potential future directions related to the current scope include:

-*   Developing custom loss functions tailored for quantum circuit optimization.
-*   Exploring backpropagation through quantum circuits to enable more efficient gradient-based optimization.
-*   Experimenting with different model architectures and hyperparameter settings.
-*   Investigating more advanced optimization algorithms, such as reinforcement learning.
+*   **Data Generation:**
-*   Applying these techniques to larger and more complex quantum circuits.
+    *   Generating larger and more complex quantum circuits.
-*   Utilizing quantum hardware for simulation and optimization to leverage the power of real quantum devices.
+    *   Exploring different circuit structures and gate sets.
+*   **Gemini Optimization:**
-*   Improving the Gemini API implementation (e.g., exploring different architectures, generation strategies, evaluation metrics like BLEU/ROUGE).
+    *   Improving the Gemini API implementation (e.g., advanced prompt engineering, exploring different generation strategies, automated evaluation using metrics like gate count reduction or fidelity).
-*   Incorporating error mitigation techniques to improve the reliability of optimized circuits on noisy quantum hardware.
-*   Investigating reinforcement learning as a method for circuit optimization.
+    *   Investigating reinforcement learning approaches using the Gemini API for feedback.
+    *   Incorporating error mitigation awareness into the optimization prompts or process.

+This project provides a solid foundation for exploring the exciting intersection of classical and quantum machine learning for the purpose of quantum circuit optimization.
+It offers a starting point for researchers and developers interested in contributing to this rapidly evolving field.------------------------
 This project provides a solid foundation for exploring the exciting intersection of classical and quantum machine learning for the purpose of quantum circuit optimization.
 It offers a starting point for researchers and developers interested in contributing to this rapidly evolving field.